jimCresswell/moving-crud/feature-backlog.md

 # Speculative feature backlog

 * Make the "fragile" selector a tick box.
-* Facility to attach a photo to the item
+* Facility to attach a photo to the item which shows up in the manifest.
-  * Option to show photo in manifest.
 * Multiple user support.
 * Selectable weight unit for item.
 * Track state of item as it's packed, e.g. 'unpacked', 'packed', 'on vehicle', 'delivered'